 I always stayed with the Spanish schools.
 The ones I took Spanish lessons with have student houses with private rooms or shared apartments with other students.
 At the Spanish school in Cusco, you can also learn Spanish in a host family where you become part of a Peruvian family.
 The idea is that you can learn even more Spanish.
 But I didn’t feel like doing a homestay in Cusco, because I preferred the student houses with fellow students – I thought it`s just a bit nicer and a little bit more party haha!

 Why would you recommend to learn Spanish in South America?

-I would definitely recommend to learn Spanish in Latin America, because you broaden your horizons.
+I would recommend learning Spanish in Latin America because you broaden your horizons.
 The whole experience is just amazing!
 You get to know a new culture in a very enjoyable way.
 You are still young (at least I was) and it`s not easy to travel around South America without knowing the language.
 Therefore, I believe it`s a safe way if you start to learn Spanish first with good people around you.
-In my opinion you will also learn Spanish the fast in a Spanish speaking country.
-You will be surprised how you improve with your Spanish level.
+In my opinion, you will also learn Spanish the fast in a Spanish-speaking country.
+You will be surprised how you improve your Spanish level.
 I still benefit a lot from my Spanish lessons.
 The real fluency in Spanish will disappear for a while.
-But if you are back in a Spanish speaking country, you can make yourself understood in Spanish after a few days.
+But if you are back in a Spanish-speaking country, you can make yourself understood in Spanish after a few days.
 At least, this is my case.
-I fell in love with the Latin culture, and after that I went back to South and Central America for more backpacking trips.
-In any case, I think it`s the best to learn Spanish in the country where they also speak Spanish.
-You can immediately practice it in real life situations and you have also a lot of spare time – to explore the best destinations and have a lot of fun!
+I fell in love with the Latin culture, and after that, I went back to South and Central America for more backpacking trips.
+In any case, I think it`s best to learn Spanish in the country where they also speak Spanish.
+You can immediately practice it in real-life situations and you have also a lot of spare time – to explore the best destinations and have a lot of fun!